-Applicants applying for a position of employment with the Club will be requested to complete an application form.
+Applicants will be requested to complete an application form.
 The purpose of the application form is to obtain relevant details for the position and referee contact details.

-3. Review Applications and Interview
+3. Review Applications and Interviews / Recruitment Conversations

-The Club will review application forms and consider applicants for interview.
-Successful applicants will be invited to interview.
-Interviews will then be carried out.
+The Club will review application forms and consider which applicants to take forward.
+Successful applicants will be invited to a recruitment conversation, which may take the form of an interview.
+Interviews or recruitment conversations will then be carried out.